pfrazee/vitra/docs/implementation.md

 # Implementation specs

 - Contracts are strongly isolated in virtual machines and do not share resources
-- Every contract is bound to a hypercore (the output log)
+- Every contract is bound to a hypercore (the index log)
-- Every contract has a public key (the output log key)
+- Every contract has a public key (the index log key)
-- Contract code is published on the output log
+- Contract code is published on the index log
 - If you know the public key of a contract you can access it
 - A contract "instance" is created locally when the contract is accessed
-- Each contract instance may have an input log
+- Each contract instance may have an oplog

 Contracts are instantiated on any device that's interested in accessing it.
 This means there's always a "local instance" of the contract running.
 Contracts export an API for external interaction.

 > ℹ️ It is possible to examine the datacores of contracts without instantiating the contract, but this is not the default behavior.

-In addition to the contract's output core, each instance may or may not have an input core.
-All state-mutations are appended as operations to the local instance's input core.
-A required function, `apply()`, is then called to handle each input cores' operations and update the output core's state.
+In addition to the contract's index core, each instance may or may not have an oplog core.
+All state-mutations are appended as operations to the local instance's oplog core.
+A required function, `apply()`, is then called to handle each oplog cores' operations and update the index core's state.

-The contract instance that owns the output core is known as the "executor."
-Contract instances that own input cores are known as "participants."
+The contract instance that owns the index core is known as the "executor."
+Contract instances that own oplog cores are known as "participants."

 ## Glossary